 We believe the purpose of grades is to communicate, as concisely as possible, a student's academic progress.
 Grades should reflect a valid and pure representation of what a student knows and is able to do based upon a given set of concepts and skills specified by the Oklahoma Academic Standards.
 Grades are used to provide feedback, document progress, and guide instructional decisions.

 Standard Grading System

-A = 90-100; B = 80-89; C = 70-79; D = 60-69; F = 59 and below accommodation or modification as determined by the educational team and listed in the Individualized Educational Program (IEP) or 504 must be followed.
+A = 90-100; B = 80-89; C = 70-79; D = 60-69; F = 59 and below

 Students with Special Needs